When comparing any two financial products, sometimes the differences are pretty stark. For example, stocks and bonds aren’t exactly similar.

 And yet in some cases, two possible investments are actually quite similar; this leaves consumers with a choice that may not be obvious, and to make an informed choice, requires that they know the ins and outs of the two products in question.
 In this post, we’re going to look at such a situation: GICs vs. high-interest savings accounts.

 So let’s say you’d like to invest some money in a product where your principal is guaranteed and you’ll earn interest along the way.
-Which one should you choose?

 The first thing to ask yourself is, what are the chances you might end up needing the money?
 Even if you intend to keep the funds in the GIC or high-interest account for a certain period of time, life can have a way of changing your plans.
 Particularly on a very short-term basis, it’s much easier to withdraw money from a high-interest savings account than a GIC.
 This is especially true if you’re deciding between a non-redeemable GIC and a high-interest savings account.

-There isn’t a one-size-fits-all answer.
-As with many financial issues, deciding on the best investment for yourself first starts with considering your own situation.
+There isn’t a one-size-fits-all answer when it comes to choosing whether to put your money in a GIC or a high-interest savings account.
+As with many financial issues, deciding on the right product starts with considering your own situation.
 Once you know what you need, you can then choose the product that’s best for you.